ibexa/documentation-developer/docs/administration/project_organization/bundles.md

 ### Overriding third-party bundles

-When you use an external bundle, you can override its parts, such as templates, controllers, etc.
+When you use an external bundle, you can override its parts, such as templates or controllers.
 To do so, make use of [Symfony's bundle override mechanism]([[= symfony_doc =]]/bundles/override.html).
-Note that when overriding files, the path inside your application has to correspond to the path inside the bundle.
+When overriding files, the path inside your application has to correspond to the path inside the bundle.

 ### Removing bundles

 To remove a bundle (either one you created yourself, or an out-of-the-box one that you do not need), see the [How to Remove a Bundle]([[= symfony_doc =]]/bundles/remove.html) instruction in Symfony doc.

 ## Core packages